nickfrosty/website/content/articles/dev/laravel/use-laravel-mix-without-laravel-using-npm.md

 ---
+date: 2021-05-03 00:00 EST
 title: "Use Laravel Mix without Laravel (using npm)"
 blurb: "I don't use Laravel.
 But you can still get the magic sauce of Laravel Mix without Laravel."
-description: "Laravel Mix is a great tool to smooth out your development process.
+description: "Laravel Mix is a great tool.
 But I don't use Laravel.
 But you can still get the magic sauce of Laravel Mix without Laravel, using npm."
 image: "/media/articles/laravel/laravel-mix-without-laravel-with-npm.jpg"
-date: 2021-05-03 00:00 EST
 tags: laravel, npm, tailwind
 ---